billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 ## XD Digital Lines

-If you enable the XD (digital) option, then, regardless of your XA channel list, **ALL 12** analog inputs are digitized using a predetermined 0.5V threshold value.
-The 12 resulting digital lines are read out together as the lowest 12 bits of a single 16-bit `XD` word.
+If you enable the XD (digital) option, then, regardless of your XA channel list, **ALL 12** analog inputs are digitized using a fixed threshold value equal to 10% of: {2.5, 5, 10} as determined by your AI Range selection.
+The 12 resulting digital lines are read out together as the lowest 12 bits f a single 16-bit `XD` word.

 In other words, your Obx data stream either has no digital word, or it has a single digital word containing 12 digital lines.